geohai/geohai-website/index.md

 ---
 ---

-# Welcome to the Geospatial Human-Centered Artificial Intelligence lab!
+# The Geospatial Human-Centered Artificial Intelligence Research lab

 We are a team of spatial data scientists at the GeoHAI lab directed by [Dr. Morteza Karimzadeh]({{ site.baseurl }}/members/morteza-karimzadeh.html) at the [University of Colorado Boulder](https://www.colorado.edu/).
 Our research is use-inspired and interdisciplinary, where we tackle scientific challenges in the context of operational needs and urgent societal problems.